cilium/cilium/Documentation/concepts/networking/ipam/azure.rst

  * When a ``CiliumNode`` custom resource is updated
  * All nodes are scanned in a regular interval (once per minute)

-If ``--aws-release-excess-ips`` is enabled, the check to recognize IP excess is performed at the interval based scan.

 When determining whether a node has a deficit in IP addresses, the following calculation is performed: